lionsoul2014/jcseg/README.md

         # maximum length for chinese last name andron.
         "jcseg_cnmaxlnadron": 1,

-        # Wether to clear the stopwords.
+        # Whether to clear the stopwords.
         # (set true to clear stopwords and false to close it)
         "jcseg_clearstopword": false,

-        # Wether to convert the chinese numeric to arabic number.
+        # Whether to convert the chinese numeric to arabic number.
         # (set to true open it and false to close it) like '\u4E09\u4E07' to 30000.
         "jcseg_cnnumtoarabic": true,

-        # Wether to convert the chinese fraction to arabic fraction.
+        # Whether to convert the chinese fraction to arabic fraction.
         # @Note: for lucene,solr,elasticsearch eg.. close it.
         "jcseg_cnfratoarabic": false,

-        # Wether to keep the unrecognized word.
+        # Whether to keep the unrecognized word.
         # (set true to keep unrecognized word and false to clear it)
         "jcseg_keepunregword": true,

-        # Wether to start the secondary segmentation for the complex english words.
+        # Whether to start the secondary segmentation for the complex english words.
         "jcseg_ensencondseg": true,

         # min length of the secondary simple token.